The Mission StatementPromote sound ecological practices in the Ozarks.

 not-for-profit fiscal umbrella for projects that further its mission.

-Currently, the Ozarks Resource Center sponsors educational projects and hosts annual events, such as the Backyard Concert, Earth Day activities, and the Ozark Area Community Congress (OACC, or ‘oak’), an environmentally-focused gathering which celebrated its 43th anniversary in 2022.
+Currently, the Ozarks Resource Center sponsors educational projects and hosts annual events, such as a Backyard Concert, Earth Day activities, and the Ozark Area Community Congress (OACC, or ‘oak’), an environmentally-focused event which celebrated its 46th gathering in 2025.
+Educational projects include

 CURRENT PROJECTS